Vyral/base-template/_posts/2018-07-23-are-rising-interest-rates-scaring-you-back-onto-the-fence.md

 It is July and the heat of the summer is upon us.
 This is why I wanted to take a quick look at the current market and what we are seeing in Louisville and Southern Indiana.

-We are seeing something now that we have not seen in the past couple of month; **there is a slowdown in our market**.
-We have analyzed the market data to discover that increasing interest rates are causing buyers to go back onto the fence about if it is a good idea or not.
+We are seeing something now that we have not seen in the past couple of months; **there is a slowdown in our market**.
+We have analyzed the market data and discovered that increasing interest rates are causing buyers to go back onto the fence about if it is a good idea or not.

 If you are among those unsure people, you may be thinking that interest rates will go down again.
 However, Randy Raque of Swan Financial says the following:

-“If you look at what has happened historically we are still very low on interest rates and I do not see them dropping at all.
+“If you look at what has happened historically, we are still very low on interest rates and I do not see them dropping at all.
 In fact, I only see them ticking up over the next year, if I had to guess, between a half a point to a point.”

 {% include pullquote.html %}